HHsystemsMachine/Ahmi-A8/Hardware BOM.md

+You can purchase the hardware without the frame [Here](https://theherrerahomestead.farm/product/ahmi-a8-hardware/)

 #### Anet A8 Frame Conversion kit

 | # Needed | Item                           | Have or Buy | Purchase link | Notes |